HeartBeat-SE/HeartBeat-SE-DTM/README.md

 # HeartBeat-SE-DTM

-This repository contains the **documentation** regarding the design and the development of **HeartBeat** :heart:

-It is a software which, in case of sudden cardiac arrest, facilitates rapid defibrillation from publicly available AEDs.
+This repository contains the **documentation** regarding the design and the development of **HeartBeat**; a software which, in case of sudden cardiac arrest, facilitates rapid defibrillation from publicly available AEDs :heart:

 :link: [Click here](https://heartbeat-se.github.io/HeartBeat-SE-DTM/) to see all the details of the project.